vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

 Transceiver device to connect between the Ethernet link of your VyOS and the phone cable.
 Once your DSL Transceiver is in Bridge Mode, you should get no IP address from it.
-Please make sure you connect to the Ethernet Port 1 if your DSL Transeiver has a switch, as some of them only work this way.
+Please make sure you connect to the Ethernet Port 1 if your DSL Transceiver has a switch, as some of them only work this way.

 Once you have an Ethernet device connected, i.e. `eth0`, then you can configure it to open the PPPoE session for you and your DSL Transceiver